MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 (xviii) 52.223-4, Recovered Material Certification.
 This provision applies to solicitations that are for, or specify the use of, EPA-designated items.

 (xix) 52.223-22, Public Disclosure of Greenhouse Gas Emissions and Reduction Goals—Representation.
-This provision applies to solicitations that include the clause at 52.204-7.
+This provision applies to solicitations that include the provision at 52.204-7.

 (xx) 52.225-2, Buy American Certificate.
 This provision applies to solicitations containing the clause at 52.225-1.